Mission Produce (AVO)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Mission Produce has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 3%, subpar for a consumer staples business.
+Mission Produce has shown mediocre cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.2%, below what we’d expect for a consumer staples business.

 11. Return on Invested Capital (ROIC)